 Expert researchers from across New Zealand and beyond are working together to provide a much-improved assessment of volcanic hazard and risk in the Auckland metropolitan area, and a strategy and rationale for appropriate risk mitigation.
 DEVORA researchers work with Auckland Emergency Management to incorporate findings into policy, and with lifelines organisations and businesses to improve their resistance and resilience to volcanic disasters.

 Support from our partners at Toka Tū Ake EQC and Auckland Council makes this project possible.

 The city of Auckland is built on the potentially active Auckland Volcanic Field.
 It is also vulnerable to ash fall from other North Island volcanoes.
 As Auckland provides over 1/3 of the nation’s gross domestic product, is a major transport and economic hub, and is home to over 1.6 million people, a volcanic eruption would place the nation’s economy and the city’s infrastructure and population at risk.

 Findings have the potential to enhance our understanding of volcanic fields like Auckland’s, improve business decision-making and risk management practices, as well as make Auckland a safer place.

-Scientists, emergency managers, economists, and other experts and stakeholders across New Zealand (and beyond) are working together to achieve the aspirational objectives of the programme:
+Scientists, emergency managers, economists, and other experts and stakeholders across New Zealand (and beyond) are working together to achieve the following aims:

-Achieving these goals involves investigating the answers to four major questions:
+Achieving these aims involves investigating the answers to four major questions: